keboola/developers-docs/extend/common-interface/environment.md

  - `KBC_TOKENDESC`: Description (user name or token name) of the token running the container.
  - `KBC_TOKEN`: The actual token running the container.

+The following variables are available when GELF logger is enabled in the [component registration](/extend/registration/):

+- `KBC_LOGGER_ADDR`: IP Address of GELF server.
+- `KBC_LOGGER_PORT`: Port of the GELF server.

 ## Return Values

 The script defined in Dockerfile [`ENTRYPOINT`](/extend/docker/tutorial/howto/) should provide an exit status.
 The